GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: The nature of the MACS0647-JD system

-\autoref{fig:fig4panels_a}, \ref{fig:fig4panels_c}, and \ref{fig:fig4panels_d} reveal spatial variations in gas kinematics, excitation, and chemical properties across the system, suggesting possible connections between gas velocity dispersion, excitation-sensitive line ratios (O3Hg in particular), and gas-phase metallicity on spatially resolved scales.
-We quantify these trends by testing for spaxel-scale correlations between gas velocity dispersion (FWHM) and properties of the ISM.
+\autoref{fig:fig4panels_a}, \ref{fig:fig4panels_c}, and \ref{fig:fig4panels_d} reveal spatial variations in gas kinematics, excitation, and chemical properties across the system, suggesting possible connections between gas velocity dispersion, excitation-sensitive line ratios (particularly O3Hg), and gas-phase metallicity on spatially resolved scales.
+We quantify these trends by testing for spaxel-scale correlations between gas velocity dispersion (FWHM) and ISM properties.
 We find a significant anti-correlation between FWHM and the O3Hg line ratio (with a p-value of $1.2 \times10^{-3}$ and a Spearman correlation coefficient $\rho\sim-0.62$; \autoref{fig:correlations_a}).
-In contrast, we found only a marginal anti-correlation between either FWHM and metallicity, and a tentative positive correlation of FWHM and electron temperature (as shown in \autoref{fig:correlations_b} and \autoref{fig:correlations_c}).
-Our analysis does not find any correlation between FWHM and Ne3O2 ($\rm p\sim0.22$), although central spaxels tend to have both high O3Hg and Ne3O2 ratios.
-We caution that the reported Spearman coefficients and p-values are based on median estimates using face-value measurements in spaxels with $\mathrm{S/N}>3$ in $\left[\rm O \ \textsc{iii}\right]\lambda4363$.
+While this correlation is intriguing, its physical origin is difficult to pinpoint because the $\left[\rm O \, \textsc{iii}\right]\lambda4363 /H\gamma$ ratio depends simultaneously on multiple ISM properties, including metallicity, electron temperature, ionisation parameter, and the local SFR.
+We find only a marginal anti-correlation between FWHM and metallicity, and a tentative positive correlation between FWHM and electron temperature (as shown in \autoref{fig:correlations_b} and \autoref{fig:correlations_c}).
+Our analysis does not find any correlation between FWHM and Ne3O2 ($\rm p\sim0.38$; Spearman correlation coefficient of $\rho\sim -0.12$), although central spaxels tend to have both high O3Hg and high Ne3O2 ratios.
+Similar to our calculation in Section \ref{sec:ionisation_param} for the integrated-aperture spectrum, we compute the ionisation parameters for the spectra of all individual spaxels, based on the \citet{gutkin+2016} photoionisation grid.
+We find only a weak, statistically insignificant correlation between FWHM and $\log U$ of individual spaxels ($\rm p \sim 0.08; \, \rho \sim +0.24$).
+Remarkably, we also obtain a correlation of higher significance between FWHM and the star formation burstiness ($\rm SFR_{10}/SFR_{100}$), with $\rm \rho \sim +0.39; \, p \sim 10^{-3}$.
+We note that, in this case, the total number of spaxels considered is larger than for the anti-correlation reported between FWHM and O3Hg, and the tentative $\rm FWHM-T_e$ and FWHM-metallicity correlations.
+This is because in the latter case, we take into account all spaxels with $\rm S/N_{H\gamma}>5$, whereas in the former case, we are restricted to the central region of the system for which we imposed $\rm S/N_{\left[\rm O \, \textsc{iii}\right]\lambda4363}>3$ for a statistically significant detection of this auroral line.
+We caution that the reported Spearman coefficients and p-values are based on median estimates using face-value measurements in the individual spaxels considered for each pair of physical parameters or observables.
 A bootstrap analysis accounting for per-spaxel uncertainties yields p-values exceeding 0.05 for the FWHM–$T_{\rm e}$ and FWHM–metallicity relations, indicating that these trends are not robust.
 Only the correlation between FWHM and O3Hg remains significant, with an 84th-percentile p-value of 0.028.